Ria424/developers-animatesdk-docs/Timeline_object/Timeline30.md

 #### Usage

-timeline.layerCount
+Timeline.layerCount

 #### Description

-Read-only property; an integer that represents the number of layers in the specified timeline.
+Read-only property; `integer`; The number of layers in the specified timeline.

 #### Example